AmrFadel10/AmrFadel10/README.md

 ## 👨‍💻 About Me

-I'm a dedicated Frontend Developer with over 2 years of intensive experience building modern web applications with React.
+I'm a dedicated Full Stack Developer with over 2 years of intensive experience building modern web applications with React.
 My journey has been focused on mastering the art of creating seamless, performant user interfaces while continuously expanding my technical expertise through practical project development.

 ### 🎯 **Current Focus**
 - Deepening expertise in React ecosystem and advanced patterns